-Benefits of a Customer Education program
+Benefits of a Customer Education Program

-1. Faster Onboarding
+1. Faster and Better Onboarding

 That means you get to:

-- Build a consistent experience
+- Build a consistent learning experience

 - Ensure everyone starts with the same information

-- Educate a wider range of users
+- Educate a broader range of users

-- Build on trust and good reputation
+- Build on trust and a good reputation

 2. Return on investment for Customer Success Managers